How to Invest in Crypto: A Guide for Beginners

 Investing in cryptocurrency means buying cryptocurrency (or putting money into a related fund) with the intention of the investment increasing in value over time.
 Essentially, you are buying some cryptocurrency at the current rate and hoping that your purchase value will increase.
 Ideally, the cryptocurrency increases in value, and so does the value of your portfolio, so you can make money from the investment.

-There are many ways to invest in cryptocurrency — coins, stocks, ETFs, and more — each with its own level of risk.
-Taking the time to learn about each type of investment can ensure you are well-informed and decide which investment is right for you.
+There are many ways to invest in cryptocurrency, such as coins, stocks, ETFs, and more, each with its own level of risk.
+Taking the time to learn about each type of investment can ensure you are well-informed and can decide which investment is right for you.

 1. Buy crypto directly.